vladimiryardan/Taffy-Wiki/List-of-all-variables.framework-settings.md

 Type: Object Instance<br/>
 Default: ""<br/>
 Description: Already instantiated and cached (e.g. in Application scope) object instance of your external bean factory.
 Not required in order to use Taffy's built-in factory.

+## ConfigureTaffy -- Deprecated

+Prior to version 1.2 of Taffy (in version 1.1 and earlier) the recommended practice for setting up this configuration was through the use of a method named [[configureTaffy|Taffy1.1:-Index-of-API-Methods]] and individual setter methods for each of the settings.

+configureTaffy and its related setters have all been officially deprecated as of version 1.2, and is scheduled to be removed no earlier than version 2.0.
+Please make sure your code uses `variables.framework` instead.

+### Settings precedence when using variables.framework and configureTaffy()

+1. Default values are set into memory
+1. variables.framework is used to overwrite any default values that may be duplicated
+1. if defined, configureTaffy is run

+Because of this, values set by configureTaffy currently take precedence over values in variables.framework.